 Reasoning (why put in this category): Since you don’t really have much time to think about doing things in novel ways every time, your brain has some algorithms implanted that tell you what to do straight away even if it is not the most efficient way of doing things.
+There could be a better way of doing things, but you don’t know about it and in fact sometimes your brain even shuts off the possibility for it.
 This also has to do with the way your memory works.

 Name of bias: fundamental attribution error

 Description: This is where you overemphasize personality factors of others over circumstances.

 Reasoning (why put in this category): Here you have a lack of information on others and so need to draw conclusions.

 Description: This is where someone believes that if something happens more frequently than normal during a specific period, it will happen less frequently in the future.
 Happens frequently with gamblers, hence the name.